 The only method fully approved by the government, many nicotine addicts find it difficult to get enough nicotine from patches and gum.
 If they use both together, they find they do better.

 A nicotine patch gives a steady background level of nicotine.
-To take care of sudden urges to smoke, many quitters chew on 4mg nicotine gum, which provides them with a nicotine effect after ten minutes.
+To take care of sudden urges to smoke, many quitters chew on 4mg nicotine gum, which gives them a nicotine effect after ten minutes.

 Gum and patches are sold in supermarkets and pharmacies.
 Suppose people smoke at the same time as using these nicotine medications.
 In that case, they may feel slightly sick, which means they are getting as much nicotine as they need and should now cut down on cigarettes until they rely on the nicotine gum and patch only for their nicotine.

-Many smokers successfully use e-cigarettes to quit or cut down on tobacco consumption and save money.
+Many smokers successfully use e-cigarettes to quit or reduce tobacco consumption and save money.

 Regular users obtain high levels of nicotine, equal to cigarettes.
 It gives nicotine hit quickly, within two minutes.
 It is legal to sell it, and specialist tobacconists will likely stock it.
-It is addictive, may cause disease, but it is much safer than cigarettes.
-Now that smoking is known to kill half of continuing smokers; snuff could come back into fashion.
+It is addictive and may cause disease, but it is much safer than cigarettes.
+Now that smoking is known to kill half of continuing smokers, snuff could come back into fashion.